seanwestfall/templatehaskell/README.md

   4. A reify inside the splice $(blah2) would see the same definitions as the splice $(th2...).

 #### Example

+The most common example of using TH is the implementation of C's printf function.

 ```haskell
 {- Main.hs -}
 module Main where